agavrin/veremin/README.md

 PoseNet is used to predict the location of your wrists within the video.
 The app takes the predictions and converts them to tones in the browser or to MIDI values which get sent to a connected MIDI device.

 Browsers must allow [access to the webcam](https://caniuse.com/#feat=stream) and support the [Web Audio API](https://caniuse.com/#feat=audio-api).
 Optionally, to integrate with a MIDI device the browser will need to support the [Web MIDI API](https://caniuse.com/#feat=midi) (e.g., Chrome browser version 43 or later).

+If you would like to use the pose estimation to control another device you can turn on MQTT to publish the data to an MQTT broker (that supports WebSockets).
+Other devices or application can then subscribe to receive the positional data.

 ## Watch the video